-When using raw (un-roasted) nuts it is important that they be soaked overnight in salted water.
+For those who prefer making raw almond butter ( using unroasted nuts) it is important that they be soaked overnight in salted water.
 This does two important things – it breaks down and neutralizes the phytic acid and enzyme inhibitors that are contained in the nuts.
 Both of these can cause upset stomach and poor nutrient absorption if not soaked before consuming.
-Once the nuts have been soaked, dried and toasted they are ready to use.
+Once the nuts have been soaked then patted dry then can be processed.

 Here is what the butter looks like at the half way point..

 At the 10 minute mark is when it really starts to get a smooth and creamy consistency (or less if using a Vitamix blender).

 - 2 cups whole raw almonds